 Applicants are normally required to hold dental degree or a first class or upper second class science degree in a biomedical sciences discipline.
-There will be some flexibility for accreditation of prior or experiential learning.
-Please check our website for English language requirements.

 Months of entry

 This course offers a wide ranging, in depth knowledge of oral biology in its broadest sense including relevant microbiology and disease processes.
 It also provides a sound educational background so that you can go on to lead academic oral biology programmes within dental schools.

 This course is specifically designed for individuals who wish to pursue career pathways in academic oral biology, with a focus, though not exclusively, on developing individuals who can deliver and, more importantly, lead oral biology courses within dental schools.